Federal Superfund Sites in Connecticut

 In 1988, EPA selected a capping remedy for the lagoon.
 The lagoon was covered with an impermeable cap in the summer of 1990, and a permanent vegetative cover was added in 1991.
 DEEP is responsible for the operation and maintenance of the cap using state funds.
 In 2011, DEEP assumed responsibility for groundwater monitoring that had been performed by EPA.
 DEEP conducts groundwater monitoring three times per year, generally in April, July, and October.
 In 2011, the owners of three properties across the Quinebaug River recorded environmental land use restrictions under state law to prevent the use of groundwater in the area affected by site contamination.
 EPA and DEEP have negotiated with the owners of the site to record similar restrictions on the property where the lagoon is located.
 DEEP is working with EPA to ensure that these restrictions meet state requirements.

 More Info: Yaworski Waste Lagoon

 Please note: deleted NPL Sites (Cheshire Groundwater Contamination Site, Cheshire, Nutmeg Valley Road Site, Wolcott, and Revere Textile Prints Corp.
-Site, Sterling) are no longer included on this page.
+Site, Sterling, Old Southington Landfill, and the Broad Brook Mill) are no longer included on this page.